-Trick #4: Never assume and always be aware of your surroundings including every child as seconds count.
-It only takes a second to start drowning and it is silent.
+Trick #4: Never assume and be aware of your surroundings, including every child, as seconds count.
+It only takes a second to start drowning, and it is silent.

 Idea #1: Secure pools with appropriate barriers.
 It is best to install a four-foot or taller fence around backyard pools and use self-closing and self-latching gates that open away from the pool.

 Idea #2: Consider door safety alarms if your door opens directly into the pool area.
 Using a surface wave or underwater alarm will also give you added protection from accidental falls into the pool.

-Idea #3: Empty portable pools when not in use and store away.
+Idea #3: Empty portable pools when not in use and store them away.
 Children can drown in as little as one inch of water.

-Idea #4: Never leave floats or pool toys lying around as they can block your view and be a trip hazard.
+Idea #4: Never leave floats or pool toys around, as they can block your view and be a trip hazard.

-Idea #5: Keep a first aid kit, life preserver, and phone around should you have to call 9-1-1.
+Idea #5: Keep a first aid kit, life preserver, and phone around should you call 9-1-1.

 CLASSES YOU CAN TAKE TO FRESHEN UP YOUR POOL SKILLS:

-some really great classes with some being strictly online for pool and spa operators to aquatic risk management.
+some great classes, some strictly online for pool and spa operators to aquatic risk management.